Pranathivutla30/LuminaGarden/Final_Project/README.md

 # Description

 Lumina Garden is a 3D interactive landscape built with Three.js.
 You can explore three different environments: valley, forest, and park.
-Each environment has its own music that plays automatically.
+Each environment has its own music .
 You can also change the time of day between morning, sunset, and night to see different lighting effects.

 Click anywhere on the landscape to grow glowing light-flowers.
 Watch butterflies fly around the scene as you explore.